orchestra-code/spyglasses-next/README.md

 [![npm version](https://badge.fury.io/js/@spyglasses%2Fnext.svg)](https://www.npmjs.com/package/@spyglasses/next)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A middleware for Next.js that detects and optionally blocks AI bots and trackers, while also tracking human visitors coming from AI platforms like ChatGPT, Claude, and Perplexity.
+The Spyglasses middleware for Next.js enables you to detect AI Agents, bots, crawlers, and referrers in your Python web applications.
+It provides comprehensive [AI SEO](https://www.spyglasses.io), shows you when your site features in ChatGPT, Claude, Perplexity, and other AI assistant chat platforms.
+It can also prevent your site's content from being used for training AI by blocking the crawlers that scrape your content for training.

 ## Key Features